exercism/snippet-extractor/lib/snippet_extractor/extended/README.md

 * Multiline rule -> Add -->> between two rules to mark the rule as multiline.
 All the text between the two rules will be skipped, plus all the text the end rule would skip normally.

+* Rules precedence is by earliest match.
+This also means that whole word rules usually have higher precedence, because they start matching from the preceding space.

 Some examples: